toensing/_overview/README.md

 install.packages("http://cran.r-project.org/src/contrib/Archive/RNetLogo/RNetLogo_0.9-6.tar.gz", repo=NULL, type="source")
 install.packages("C:\\Downloads\RNetLogo_0.9-6.tar.gz", repos = NULL, type="source")
 ```

+## R Markdown

+Install the packages `rmarkdown` and `radix` in your R Studio.
+Go to https://rmarkdown.rstudio.com/authoring_quick_tour.html and make sure that your R Studio is "R Markdown"-ready.
+Check if you are able to `knitr` a R Markdown file (HTML, PDF).
+ - Go To _New File_ in R Studio and select _R Markdown_.
+There you can choose a new _Radix Article_ from the _Template_menu.
+An example file is loaded.
+Save it and try to `Knit` it into HTML or PDF.
+The `radix` package offers R Markdown files with scientific features.

 ## R for Data Science

 Book: R for Data Science (Wickham & Grolemund) https://r4ds.had.co.nz/